 Unfortunately, there are no strata-titled car parks in Singapore either.
-This means that you often need to buy big complete car parks, that can cost you tens of millions of Singapore Dollars.
+This means that you often need to buy big complete car parks, which can cost you tens of millions of Singapore Dollars.

-Properties that go under the definition retail property include shopping malls, gyms, shop houses, restaurants and more.
+Properties that go under the definition of retail property include shopping malls, gyms, shop houses, restaurants, and more.
 These are often acquired through takeovers, hence the buyer doesn’t open the business from scratch.

 Not long ago, a Spanish tycoon paid an astonishing amount of SGD 22.1 million for a three-story conservation shophouse, located at 29 Stanley Street in the Central Business District (CBD).

-Singapore caters a large number of tourists and people going on business trips.
-Naturally, this drives the demand of hotels and hostels.
+Singapore caters to a large number of tourists and people going on business trips.
+Naturally, this drives the demand for hotels and hostels.

 However, buying a hotel is a big financial undertaking and you also need to have the right permits and licenses in place.

-For example, you need to submit a Certificate of Registration to the Hotels Licensing Board, in order to use the premises.
+For example, you need to submit a Certificate of Registration to the Hotels Licensing Board, to use the premises.
 You’ll also need a Hotel-Keeper’s License to manage the hotel.

 Also, buying hotels is usually not the cheapest option on hand.
 Prices usually start in the millions and can range up to SGD 1 billion.

 Industrial properties can be everything from warehouses, factories, and R&D facilities.